Sociology, Law, Ecology and Democracy

 Ben Manski is an advocate, scholar, lawyer, and public speaker who has been committed to building a U.S. democracy movement since the early 1990s.
 He is president of the Liberty Tree Foundation, a strategy center he founded in 2004, a co-founder of Move to Amend, and an Associate Fellow with the Institute for Policy Studies.
 In 2010, Manski co-founded the Wisconsin Wave, which played a leading role in the Wisconsin uprising of 2011 and which continues today.
 In 2012, he managed the Jill Stein for President campaign; from 2001-2004 he served as co-chair of the Green Party of the United States.
 He is a lifelong union member.

 Manski is currently pursuing a PhD in Sociology at the University of California, Santa Barbara.
 He also serves as Director of Special Initiatives with the Next System Project.
-Together with his wife, Sarah, he parents their son, Lev.
+Together with his wife, Sarah, he parents their two sons, Lev and Isaac.

 Sociology, Law, and History